 This is an application for bail.
 The applicant is indicted with the offence of murder c/s 188 and 189 of the Penal Code Act.
-He was arrested on 12th March 2016 on suspicion of having murdered his eight year old daughter.
+He was on 22nd January 2016 charged with the murder of his three year old daughter.
 On 11th October 2016 he was committed for trial by the High Court but is yet to be tried, hence this application by which he seeks to be released on bail pending his trial.

 His application is by notice of motion under Article 23 (6) (a) and (c) of the Constitution of the Republic of Uganda, sections 14 (1) and 15 (1) of the Trial on Indictments Act Cap.23 and rules 2 and 4 of the Judicature (Criminal Procedure) (Application) Rules S.I 13-8.
-It is dated 26th April 2016 and it is supported by his affidavit, sworn on the same date.
-The main grounds of this application as stated in the notice of motion and supporting affidavit are that; the offence with which he is indicted is bailable, he is aged 52 years old and therefore of advanced age, he is presumed innocent and needs to be granted bail to enable him adequately prepare for his trial and has a fixed place of abode within the jurisdiction of the court, with substantial persons willing to be his sureties.
+It is dated 25th April 2016 and it is supported by his affidavit, sworn on 26th April 2016.
+The main grounds of this application as stated in the notice of motion and supporting affidavit are that; the offence with which he is indicted is bailable, before he was arrested he was gainfully employed as a radio presenter at Radio Paidha, he fully co-operated with the police during investigations, he is presumed innocent and needs to be granted bail to enable him adequately prepare for his trial and has a fixed place of abode within the jurisdiction of the court, with substantial persons willing to be his sureties.

-In an affidavit in reply sworn by the Investigating Officer, a one D/AIP Onek on 11th October 2016, the application is opposed on grounds that; the accused has already been committed for trial and he is likely to interfere with or influence the prosecution witnesses.
+In an affidavit in reply sworn by the Investigating Officer, a one D/AIP Onek on 11th October 2016, the application is opposed on grounds that; the accused has already been committed for trial and he is likely to interfere with or influence the prosecution witnesses who are his close relatives.
 Further that the offence enraged the public and he will be exposed to their wrath if released on bail.